Emirates rolls out retrofitted Boeing 777s with Premium Economy to Beirut and Beijing

 Emirates’ Boeing 777 Business Class cabin has also been redesigned, with seats arranged in a 1-2-1 configuration to offer privacy, full aisle access, and ample space to work, lounge, and rest.
 Each seat is wrapped in champagne leather, matching the ones on the latest Emirates A380, with detailed stitching and soft, cushioned headrests.

-For more information or to book tickets, visit emirates.com, the Emirates App, Emirates contact centre, or via travel agents.
-WeChat Pay is available on emirates.com for customers in China.
+For more information or to book tickets, visit www.Emirates.com, the Emirates App, Emirates contact centre, or via travel agents.
+WeChat Pay is available on www.Emirates.com for customers in China.

 * Aircraft deployment may be advanced if released earlier from refurbishment